It’s still strangely unfamiliar to see universities behave like the businesses that they are.

 In 1977 American lawyers were granted the right to promote their businesses through broadcast advertising.
 It took a while but you started to see advertising on local stations and then, some years later, nationally.
 (Much of it quite awful.)

 It sort of feels like that for Universities today.
-Not the ‘awful’ part and not the advertising part (universities have been advertising for decades) but the fact that 2015 almost felt like a watershed moment where universities started to use video to promote themselves more like businesses instead of like… universities.
+Not the ‘awful’ part and not the advertising part (universities have been advertising for decades) but the fact that the last few years have almost felt like a watershed moment where universities started to use video to promote themselves more like businesses instead of like… universities.

 Education is undergoing fundamental change as technology is allowing the sharing of knowledge at an accelerating pace.
 While Universities still hold a monopoly on granting degrees they no longer hold a monopoly on knowledge.
 The second largest investment most of us will make in our lives isn’t quite the slam dunk it used to be.
 As a result, universities will continue to evolve and look for any means possible to differentiate themselves from their competitors (fellow schools.).
 To the review…

-This video was created as part of a large publicity campaign to raise awareness of the BI Norwegian Business School.
+This video was created as part of a larger publicity campaign to raise awareness of the BI Norwegian Business School.
 The campaign was promoted across Europe.

 Arne Wellberg, Head of Marketing at the school summarizes the goal for the campaign: “We needed a campaign getting attention to Oslo among international students.
 Many young people across Europe have surprisingly little knowledge of Oslo and all the possibilities, the activities and the fun the city has to offer.”